MicrosoftDocs/bing-docs/bing-docs/bing-image-search/overview.md

 ## Get started

-To get started using the API, pick the subscription you want from <a href="https://aka.ms/bingsearchapipricing" target="_blank">Bing API Pricing</a>.
+To get started using the API, pick the subscription you want from [Bing API Pricing](https://aka.ms/bingsearchapipricing).
 After getting your subscription key, you're all set to make your first call.

 You can easily call the API by sending a native HTTP GET request or by using the Image Search SDK.
 For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).

 ## Features